 Visualizing Cloud Bigtable Access Patterns at Twitter for Optimizing Analytics (Cloud Next’)

+You can read about me here.
 I’ll see you in the next write-up.